jeroennoten/Laravel-AdminLTE/docs/sections/configuration/other.md

   [data-bs-theme=dark] .app-sidebar { --lte-sidebar-color: #c2c7d0; ... }
   ```

   That rule is more specific than `:root`, and the sidebar carries `data-bs-theme` by default (see the `sidebar_theme` option), so a `--lte-sidebar-color` placed in `css_variables` would be **silently ignored**.
-The values of this option are emitted as `[data-bs-theme] .app-sidebar, .app-sidebar`, which matches that specificity and comes later on the document, so it wins in both color modes.
+The values of this option are emitted as `[data-bs-theme] .app-sidebar, [data-bs-theme].app-sidebar, .app-sidebar`, which matches that specificity in both of the shapes AdminLTE uses, and comes later on the document, so it wins in both color modes.

+> [!Warning]
+> **These options are not color-mode aware.** A value you set here applies to the **light and the dark mode alike**, because the block is emitted after the AdminLTE dark tokens and wins over them.
+Setting `'--bs-body-bg' => '#fbfbfe'` therefore gives you a white body in dark mode too.
+When a property has to differ per mode, declare it in a stylesheet of your own under `[data-bs-theme="dark"]` instead, and keep only the mode-independent values here (the border radius, the font stack, the spacing).

+> [!Note]
+> Not every `--lte-*` property in the stylesheet is actually consumed. `--lte-sidebar-active-color`, for example, is declared but never read — the active sidebar link is painted by `--lte-sidebar-menu-active-color`.
+And the two search widgets (`.navbar-search`, `.sidebar-search`) declare their `--lte-search-field-*` properties **on the element itself**, which no ancestor scope can override; those need a stylesheet of your own.

 > [!Tip]
 > To repoint the **primary color** of the whole template, prefer [`assets.palette.primary`](#tuning-the-palette): it uses the AdminLTE `data-lte-primary` attribute and recomputes every derived shade, while overriding `--bs-primary` by hand only changes the base color.
 Use `css_variables` for the properties the palette does not cover, such as the border radius, the font stack or the sidebar colors.